Copyright & DMCA Policy

 | 3rd | Permanent account termination; no refund issued | Permanent |

-We may accelerate or skip strikes at our sole discretion where infringement is willful, commercial, or involves a large volume of copyrighted works.
-A single egregious violation may result in immediate permanent termination.
+We may accelerate or skip strikes at our sole discretion where infringement is willful, commercial in nature, or involves a large volume of copyrighted works.
+A single sufficiently egregious violation may result in immediate permanent termination without prior warning.

 Contact